Oxford Physics Aptitude Test (PAT): A Complete Guide

 Problem Solving:

 Problems may be set which require problem solving based on information provided rather than knowledge about a topic.
-If there are parts of the syllabus which you think won't be covered at school by the time of the PAT, you are expected to work on them by yourself.
+A-Level tutors and IB tutors recommend that those parts of the syllabus which aren't covered at school by the time of the PAT, you are expected to work on them by yourself.

 Calculators and Formula Sheets: